 Identify what triggers their buying activity

-Firstly, if I'm selling a SaaS solution, I would sign up for a chrome browser application that enabled me to discover what technology is currently in use via the prospect's website.
-Most sales and marketing software gets connected to the website so look for Snovio Web Tech Checker, Builtwith Tech Profiler, Wappalyzer or Whatruns.
+Firstly, if I'm selling a SaaS solution, I would sign up for a Chrome browser application that allows me to discover what technology is currently in use via the prospect's website.
+Most sales and marketing software gets connected to the website, so look for Snovio Web Tech Checker, Builtwith Tech Profiler, Wappalyzer or Whatruns.

 When you use software like this, you can see the technologies already in play and whether yours is better, complimentary or not as good as the incumbent's.
 Knowing this will help with your sales conversation and show that you have done your research.